Bless the Beasts and Children (song): Release and reception

-The song was featured on the B-side to the Carpentes single "Superstar".
+The song was featured on the B-side to the Carpenters single "Superstar".
 Billboard magazine listed the single as “Superstar/ Bless the Beasts and Children” on the Hot 100 after the song gained significant airplay, charting first at number 16 for the week of 11/20/71, and then number 21 for the week of 11/27/71.

 Then "Bless The Beasts and Children" had its own run as an A-side charting on the Billboard Hot 100, eventually topping out at number 67.

-In order to promote it, the Carpenters performed it on their television series, Make Your Own Kind of Music, as "F" for "Film Music".
+In order to promote it, the Carpenters performed it on their television series, Make Your Own Kind of Music.

 "Bless The Beasts and Children" was nominated for a 1972 Academy Award for Best Song, but it lost to Isaac Hayes's "Theme from Shaft".